mrrusof/mrrusof.github.io/_posts/2016-10-17-the-product-category-problem.markdown

 <br>
 <br>

-This rule asks that we collect the products of categories that are descendant of a given category.
+This rule asks that we collect the products of categories that are descendant of a given category in the subcategory relation.
-We do so by traversing the category graph from parent to leaf descendants.
+We do so by traversing the subcategory relation from the given category all the way down to leaf descendants.
-We traverse the category graph and collect the corresponding products in method <code>Category#all_products</code>.
+We do the traversal and collect corresponding products in method <code>Category#all_products</code>.

 {% highlight ruby %}
 class Category